CUNY Graduate Center: James Gallery

-The ground floor of the CUNY Graduate Center houses the Amie and Tony James Gallery, also known as the James Gallery, which is overseen by the Center for the Humanities.
-The intention of the James Gallery is to bring scholars and artists into dialog with one another, as well as serve as a site for interdisciplinary research.
+The ground floor of the CUNY Graduate Center houses the Amie and Tony James Gallery, also known as the James Gallery, which the Center for the Humanities oversees.
+The James Gallery intends to bring scholars and artists into dialog with one another and serve as a site for interdisciplinary research.
 The James Gallery hosts numerous exhibitions annually, and has hosted solo exhibitions by notable American and international artists such as Alison Knowles and Dor Guez.

 CUNY TV and NYC Media

 CUNY TV

-The University's citywide cable channel CUNY TV broadcasts on cable and WNYE's digital terrestrial television subchannel 25.3.
+The University's citywide cable channel, CUNY TV, broadcasts on cable and WNYE's digital terrestrial television subchannel 25.3.
 Its production studios and offices are located on the first floor, while the broadcast satellite dishes reside on the building's ninth floor (rooftop).

 NYC Media

 Sharing CUNY TV's main facilities is NYC Media, which is the official broadcast network and media production group of the NYC Mayor's Office of Media and Entertainment.
-The group includes WNYE-FM (91.5) radio station and WNYE-TV television channel (Channel 25), which also puts out “NYCLife” programming on 25.1 and “NYCGov” on 25.2 all broadcast 24/7 from within the building.
+The group includes WNYE-FM (91.5) radio station and WNYE-TV television channel (Channel 25), which also puts out "NYCLife" programming on 25.1 and "NYCGov" on 25.2, all broadcast 24/7 from within the building.

 Academics

 Rankings

-The latest edition of U.S. News & World Report Best Graduate School Ranking ranked CUNY Graduate Center's PhD program in Criminal Justice 15th, its English program 17th, its Sociology PhD program 26th, its History PhD program 26th, and its Mathematics PhD program 47th best in the nation.
+In 2023, two doctoral programs at CUNY Graduate Center (criminal justice and English), were ranked among the top 20 graduate programs in the U.S., and four (audiology, history, philosophy, and sociology) among the top 30.
 In the 2016 edition of QS World University Rankings, CUNY Graduate Center's PhD program in Philosophy was ranked 44th globally.
 In the 2022 edition of the Philosophical Gourmet Report ranked CUNY Graduate Center's philosophy program 14th best in the United States and 16th best in English-speaking countries.